Marco Simoni

-He is currently an adjunct professor at Luiss Business School in Rome and he is the first President of the Human Technopole Foundation, the new Italian research institute for life sciences.

 Biography

 He is married and has two children, both born in London.

 He has a degree in Political Science from the Sapienza University of Rome and a PhD in Political Economy from London School of Economics and Political Science, which received the Juan J. Linz prize for best PhD thesis in Political Science in an EU member state.
 His thesis, dated 2007, was titled The renegotiated alliance between left and organised labour in western Europe.

 He carried out research activity at the International Labour Organization in Geneva and in 2008 he received the Postdoctoral Fellowship from the British Academy for young researchers.

 From 2007 to 2016, he taught and carried out research in comparative political economy at the London School of Economics, first as a post-doctoral fellow and later as an Assistant and then Associate Professor in Political Economy.
 He taught courses in European political economy, concepts in political and policy making in Europe.